 The Anglican Episcopal Congregation who meet in St. Clement’s Church in the centre of Prague, is part of the rather unusual 44th Diocese of the Church of England with the unwieldy title of ‘The Diocese of Gibraltar in Europe’.
 Fortunately, it is usually shortened to ‘Diocese in Europe’.
 It covers the whole of the European continent, together with Turkey, Morocco, Mongolia and all of the former Soviet Union in Asia.
-Within that area, (which is roughly one sixth of the world’s landmass), there are about 250 congregations.
+Within that area, (which is roughly one sixth of the world’s landmass), there are over 300 congregations.
 You can find out more about it at Diocese in Europe website.

 As well as being part of the Anglican Diocese in Europe, we also function as the English-speaking parish of the Old Catholic Church in the Czech Republic or Starokatolická církev v Ceské republice if you would like it in Czech.
 The Old Catholic Churches of the Union of Utrecht were formed in the late 19th century by Roman Catholics who could not accept the doctrine of papal infallibility and other teachings that came out of the First Vatican Council of 1870.
 The Church in the Netherlands has a slightly earlier history.
 As well as the Netherlands, there are Old Catholic Churches in Germany, Austria, Switzerland, Poland and the Czech Republic, together with a scattering of outposts elsewhere.
 More information can be found in this Wikipedia article and their own website .